ionic-team/stencil-site/src/docs/state-management/state-tunnel.md

 There are many cases within component library where you will want to drill state down through props to children and children's children and so on.
 This project was created in order to alleviate the need for passing props deep through an application's component structure.

-There are is one primary use cases where this tool makes sense.
+There is one primary use cases where this tool makes sense.

 **Building a collection of components** that need to share state but have no direct 'line of sight' between the component relationships (ie most likely from using `slot`).